desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 Unlike the CDS/CDNSKEY records at the Child's apex, Signaling Records MUST be signed with the corresponding Signaling Zone's key(s).
-Their contents MUST be indentical to the corresponding records published at the Child's apex.
+Their contents MUST be identical to the corresponding records published at the Child's apex.

 #### Example